hbctraining/main/Where to Start/intro.md

 <img src="img/cluster.png" width="500">
 </p>

 The above image reflects the many computers that make up a **"cluster"** of computers.
 Each individual computer in the cluster is usually a lot more powerful than any laptop or desktop computer we are used to working with, and is referred to as a **"node"** (instead of computer).
-Each node has a designated role, either for logging in or for performing computational analysis/work. **A given cluster will usually have a few login nodes and several compute nodes.**
+Each node has a designated role, either for logging in or for performing computational analysis/work. **A given cluster will usually have a few login nodes and several compute nodes.** Each individual node in an HPC environment is a lot **more powerful** than any laptop or desktop computer we are used to working with.

-The data on a cluster is also stored differently than what we are used to with our laptops and desktops, in that it is not computer- or node-specific storage, but all of the data is available to all the nodes in a cluster.
-This ensures that you don't have to worry about which node is working on your analysis.

-The above image shows us the many nodes (or computers) that make up a **"cluster"** of computers.
-Each individual node in an HPC environment is a lot **more powerful** than any laptop or desktop computer we are used to working with.
 What we mean by *powerful* here is that each of these nodes have:

   * a lot more memory (temporary storage)
   * many more, faster CPUs